brian-kephart/heroku-imagemagick-buildpack/README.md

 # How to Build a New Binary (if you want to make somes changes)

 The binary in this repo was built in a heroku:22 docker image running in a local dev environment.
 However, there is a script called [**build.sh**](./build.sh) made to build a tar file through docker easily, it will be copied to the `build` directory.
-Then you should commit this changes to your git, and adjust the buildpack url previously mentionned just above.
+Then you should commit this changes to your git, and adjust the buildpack url previously mentioned just above.

 ## Prerequisites